Introduction

 # ip6tables -L -v

-Chain INPUT (policy ACCEPT 0 packets, 0 bytes)
+hain INPUT (policy ACCEPT 0 packets, 0 bytes)

 pkts bytes target prot opt in out source destination

-Chain FORWARD (policy ACCEPT 0 packets, 0 bytes)
+hain FORWARD (policy ACCEPT 0 packets, 0 bytes)

 pkts bytes target prot opt in out source destination

-Chain OUTPUT (policy ACCEPT 0 packets, 0 bytes)
+hain OUTPUT (policy ACCEPT 0 packets, 0 bytes)

-At least the same firewall rules applied to IPv4 should be applied for IPv6.
+pkts bytes target prot opt in out source destination At least the same firewall rules applied to IPv4 should be applied for IPv6.
 If IPv6 is not necessary on this server, it can be disabled, on Debian, by creating a file named /etc/sysctl.d/disableipv6.conf that contains the following net.ipv6.conf.all.disable_ipv6=1.

 Mounted partitions

-Here the live CD doesn't have a "normal" filesystem.
+Here the live CD doesn't have a "normal" file system.
 But this is how you can check that the configuration is secure on a "normal" system.
 For each entries in the /etc/fstab, you need to review that:

 Sensitive files

-It is important to check permission on sensitive files.
+It's important to check permission on sensitive files.
 As a general rule, you want to check:

 For example, the following files shouldn't be readable by any user:

-• SSL private keys used by Apache.
+- SSL private keysused by Apache.

 The same obviously applies to any copy of these files, here we can see that a file named /etc/shadow.backup is present on the file system and can be read by any user.
-Even if the permissions are correctly set on the /etc/shadow, this "backup" file strongly reduces the security of the system.
+Even if the permissions are correctly set on the /etc/shadow file, this "backup" file strongly reduces the security of the system.

 Setuid